webpack/webpack.js.org/content/api/configuration.md

 title: Configuration
 ---

-Webpack is fed a configuration object.
-It is passed in one of two ways depending on how you are using Webpack: through the Command Line (CLI) or via Node.
+webpack is fed a configuration object.
+It is passed in one of two ways depending on how you are using webpack: through the Command Line (CLI) or via Node.
 Either method also allows an array of configuration objects, which are processed in parallel.
-This is more efficient than calling Webpack multiple times.
+This is more efficient than calling webpack multiple times.
 All the available configuration options are specified below...

 ---